Make your own wreath for this Christmas! DIY’ing your own Christmas decorations can be a lot of fun!

 14. Glitter Tinsel Wreath

-Want to add a pop of color into your holiday décor?
+Want to add a pop of color to your holiday décor?
 Spice things up a bit by wrapping the tinsel garland around your wreath instead of using fresh branches.

 This is a great way to use up any old garlands that you’ve got lying around the house.
 But if you really want to take things up a notch, I suggest grabbing tinsel in a beautiful color combo like the type you can find here.